netx-as/docs/docs/qos/traffic-shaping.md

 #### mark

 Internal mark sets on packets for an IP address or prefix.
-The mark is encoded in 8 bits where 4 bits are used if prefix is identified as source and 4 bits are set if prefix is identified as destination.
+The mark is encoded in 8 bits, where the top 4 bits are used if the prefix is identified as the source of the traffic, and the bottom 4 bits are set if the prefix is identified as the destination.

 ##### Syntax